-It's probably not a good idea to go for a car-sized 2000cc Kawasaki Vulcan if all you need is a little 50cc to nip through city traffic on your daily commute.
+It's probably not a good idea to go for a car-sized 2000cc Kawasaki Vulcan if all you need is a little 50cc scooter to nip through city traffic on your daily commute.

 Know your limits

-If you fancy yourself as the next Valentino Rossi and you’re dead set on a sports bike, be aware that motorbike insurance companies will not offer cover to a novice rider for such a powerful type of bike until you have a track record of proven experience.
+If you fancy yourself as the next Valentino Rossi and you’re dead set on a sports bike, be aware that motorbike insurance premiums will often be far higher for these types of bike.

 Set a budget

-If you’re on a budget, a smaller, less-powerful bike will be cheaper to run, less money to tax, and could have lower bike insurance premiums.
+If you’re on a budget, a smaller, less-powerful bike will usually be cheaper to run, cost less to tax, and will often have lower bike insurance premiums.

-- Check the bike’s service history to make sure it’s been properly maintained
+- Check the bike’s service history to make sure it’s been properly maintained.

-- Check it has a valid MOT certificate
+- Check it has a valid MOT certificate.

-- If you don’t know much about bikes yourself, take along a friend who does
+- If you don’t know much about bikes yourself, take along a friend who does.

-- If the bike doesn’t look safe to you, walk away
+- If the bike doesn’t look safe to you, walk away.